BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 NB: the user interface to this needs a little polish but the `examples/` should get folks up and running

-Update your `Cargo.toml` and add any features you require, to actually interface with calculated fields you should enable either `2d` or `3d` depending on the coordinate system of your game:
+Update your `Cargo.toml` and add any features you require, to actually interface with calculated fields you should enable either `2d` or `3d` depending on the coordinate system of your world:

 ```toml
 [dependencies]